 The slow cooker method is perfect for those who prefer a hands-off approach to cooking.
 It involves using a crockpot or slow cooker to simmer the ragout at a low temperature for several hours.
 This method works best for tough cuts of meat that require long, slow cooking to become tender and flavorful.

-See also How to cook a chuck roast on the grill
+See also How to slow cook with instant pot

 To make a ragout in a slow cooker, simply follow the stovetop method to sauté the ingredients and brown the meat.
 Then, transfer everything to a slow cooker and add the liquid.
 Cover and cook on low heat for 6-8 hours or on high heat for 3-4 hours, until the meat is fully cooked and fork-tender.